 For Non Standard Individual contracts established prior to the transfer of ownership of the network in 2009, WELL will honour the previously agreed connection policy and price.
-For Non Standard Individual contracts established after the sale agreement, WELL will apply the methodology in accordance with section 2.1C of the Customer
+For Non Standard Individual contracts established under WELL's ownership, WELL applied the methodology in accordance with section 2.1C of the

-Contributions Policy.
+Customer Contributions Policy.
 WELL's Customer Contributions Policy describes the extent to which the policy is consistent with the relevant pricing principles.